ejmalone/sales_tax_generator/INSTALL.md

 `composer install`

-At this point all dependences will be installed to the vendor/ directory.
+At this point all dependencies will be installed to the vendor/ and bin/ directories.